MeepoohVP/Final-Project-Front-end---Dev-Init/README.md

 4. ### Specific Functional Testing
    - To-Do list and Note page can be created and edited.
    - To-Do list and Note page can be save data.
+   - To-Do list and Note page can be delete data.